Iurii-Dziuban/algorithms/README.md

 - BalancedParenthensies (BalancedParenthensiesTest) - Check if parenthesies are balanced in a string or not.
 Note: Tests basic knowledge of Stack.
 - ProcessorsForTasks (ProcessorsForTasksTest) - find minimum number of processors for tasks
 - CountNegativeIntegersInRowColumnWiseSortedMatrix (CountNegativeIntegersInRowColumnWiseSortedMatrixTest) - mock amazon interview question
+- RangeMerge (RangeMergeTest) - sorted array of ints.
+Encode/Archive/Zip numbers into ranges.
+Optimized solution
+- TrappingRainWater (TrappingRainWaterTest) - array of landscape.
+Calculate how many units of water will remain after the rain inside.

 # Yandex tasks
 - Bencode (BencodeTest) - implementation of Bencode protocol for encoding/decoding data.
 Widely used in torrents.
 More info: https://en.wikipedia.org/wiki/Bencode